sbrunner/scan-to-paperless/README.md

 ```

    Edit your config file, you should have one more destination then the limits.
-   If you put destinatination like that: 2.1, it mean that it will be the first part of the page 2 and the 2.2 will be the secound part.
+   If you put destinatination like that: 2.1, it mean that it will be the first part of the page 2 and the 2.2 will be the second part.

 3. Delete the file `REMOVE_TO_CONTINUE`.